Emperor-Ovaltine/gideon/README.md

 ## Features

 - Powerful AI-powered conversations using OpenRouter's language models
+- Conversation memory that allows Gideon to remember previous interactions
 - Easy setup and configuration with environment variables
 - Modular design with Discord.py cogs for maintainability
 - Customizable system prompt to control AI personality and behavior